ML4LitS/otar-maintenance/README.md

-git # OpenTargets Entity Recognition Pipeline
+# OpenTargets Entity Recognition Pipeline
 This repository contains the core components of the Open Targets Europe PMC entity recognition and association pipeline, used to annotate biomedical entities and their relationships within scientific literature.

 ## Table of Contents